 Our group provides a forum for ICLHE researchers and practitioners in East and Southeast Asia to discuss issues affecting them and their institutions.
 Our overall aim is to work towards improving both research and practice related to ICLHE in East Asia.

-The current leadership team has members from Japan, Vietnam and Singapore.
+The current leadership team has members based in Japan, Vietnam Thailand and Indonesia.

 For information about our symposia and other events, find us in the member zone or join our mailing list here to sign up for our newsletter.